Long Beach Child Custody Attorney

 Can Custody be Granted to Someone Other Than a Child's Parents?

-Turn to Our Experienced Long Beach Child Custody Attorney
+Turn to Our Experienced Long Beach Child Custody Lawyer

-Regardless of the nature of your child custody case, whether it due to divorce, paternity, as a third party seeking custody, or in any other circumstances, our firm can provide the knowledgeable and skilled representation you need in seeking a favorable outcome.
+Regardless of the nature of your child custody case, whether due to divorce, paternity, as a third-party seeking custody, or in any other circumstances, our firm can provide the knowledgeable and skilled representation you need in seeking a favorable outcome.
 We will fight for your legal rights and pursue a result that safeguards your future with your child for years to come.

 Find out how we can assist you with child custody.
 Contact Curtis Family Law today at (562) 315-7107.